Marten4n6/TinyTor/README.md

 ## Motivation

 TinyTor was created to communicate anonymously in [EvilOSX](https://github.com/Marten4n6/EvilOSX). <br/>
-[compressed.py](https://github.com/Marten4n6/TinyTor/blob/master/compressed.py) compresses TinyTor to a *much* smaller size, which is about ~9KB (used in EvilOSX).
+[compressed.py](https://github.com/Marten4n6/TinyTor/blob/master/compressed.py) is used in EvilOSX, which compresses TinyTor to a *much* smaller size (about ~9KB).

 ## Technical details

-TinyTor uses NTOR which is newer type of handshake and uses curve25519. <br/>
+TinyTor uses NTOR which is a newer type of handshake and uses curve25519. <br/>
-A small curve25519 implementation is included, which is modified from [here](https://github.com/torproject/tor/tree/master/src/test).
+The small curve25519 implementation which is included is modified from [here](https://github.com/torproject/tor/tree/master/src/test).

 | Name                  | Description                                                             |
 | --------------------- | ----------------------------------------------------------------------- |